 Osan is a big base.
 We grabbed a cab from the gates to the building/air port terminal that we needed.
 There wasn't a line or anything.
 I walked up, handed my paperwork over, the woman looked over the paperwork, typed some stuff up, printed out a sticker to slap in my passport, and did a series of stamps that basically say I can legally stay in Korea until our DEROS date.
 The process took 5 minutes.
 You know, minus the other 6 hours of hell we had to go through.

 The rest of my weekend was very relaxed.
 We stayed in and played video games and ate and basically took a break from the world.
-Michael's tooth was giving him more trouble and I was in no mood to go back out.
+M's tooth was giving him more trouble and I was in no mood to go back out.
 I haven't been blogging.
-Michael and I decided that a break would be good since I was so wound up over Friday's events.
+M and I decided that a break would be good since I was so wound up over Friday's events.

 Today I cleaned.
 I tried mopping but the mop we bought came out of the packaging broken.
 This was after I had already swept and moved all furniture and set up the mop water.
-You bet your bunny ears I got on my hands and knees and scrubbed the floor.
-Ain't nobody letting all of that water and effort go to waste.
+You bet your bunny ears I got on my hands and knees and scrubbed the floor with a sponge.
+I was not letting all of that water and effort go to waste.
 Once that was done I sat down at the computer for this post and I feel a lot better.
 I've had time to think about the events of this weekend and tell myself I'm ridiculous.
 Everything is taken care of.
 Nobody was hurt.
 Everything that needed to be done was done.
-Now I'm going to play video games until Michael comes home.
+Now I'm going to play video games until M comes home.

 Tomorrow I get to spend some time with T and L, a new player in my social game.
 L is part of the bowling league and T, L, and I are starting to train for a half marathon in May.
 Less than two months?
 Naaaah, we got this. *sweats profusely*